Magyartanulas/magyartanulas.github.io/word_order.md

 ## Emphasis

-To place emphasis on a word in English, use intonation on it.
+To place emphasis on a word in English, stress it.
 This emphasis can change the whole meaning of the sentence.
 Let's look at an easy example.

 * ***I*** didn't give the book to her. - (Someone else gave the book to her.)
 * I ***didn't*** give the book to her. - (No meaning changed.)